Imprisoned for Their Faith—Eritrea

 For many years, the Eritrean government has arrested and imprisoned Jehovah’s Witnesses—including women and the elderly—without trial or formal charges for religious activity or for undisclosed reasons.
 President Afwerki revoked the Witnesses’ citizenship by a presidential decree dated October 25, 1994, because they did not participate in the 1993 independence referendum and they conscientiously object to military service.
 Prior to enforcing conscription, the authorities in Eritrea provided for genuine alternative civilian service.
 Numerous Witnesses took part in this service under different government administrations.
 The authorities systematically issued “Certificates of Completed National Service” and often praised the participants for their work.
 On the basis of the presidential decree, however, security forces have imprisoned, tortured, and harassed Jehovah’s Witnesses in an effort to force them to renounce their faith.

-Forty Jehovah’s Witnesses remain in prison at this time (28 males and 12 females).
+Sixty-eight of Jehovah’s Witnesses remain in prison at this time (37 males and 31 females).
 Twenty-eight Jehovah’s Witnesses (26 males and 2 females) were set free on December 4, 2020, after being imprisoned for their faith for between 5 and 26 years each.
 On January 29, 2021, one male Witness was released after being imprisoned for over 12 years, and an additional three Witnesses were released on February 1, 2021 (one male and two females).
 They had been imprisoned for between four and nine years.

 Witnesses Die Because of Severe Prison Conditions